deepak-kumbhar/springboot-oauth2-mysql/README.md

 # springboot-oauth2-mysql - Development
 In this project you will learn oauth2 example with mysql in springboot.
+This is development branch.

 You can create DB manually or it can be created automatically.